How people-centric content improves brand trust and credibility

-It’s not a hidden fact that your audience defines real marketing, keywords, and rankings.
+It’s no secret that your audience defines real marketing, keywords, and rankings.
 As far as building trust is concerned, there are no shortcuts.
 It automatically adds value to the people who support your brand.
 If you write people-centric content, you get many benefits.

-A lot of Internet marketing and content writing agencies by reputed agencies revolve around beating an algorithm.
-And connecting with an audience and adding value to people has been placed on the side burner.
-What will be your stand when someone resonates with you about something and would benefit from the things you have to say when leaving no stone unturned to solve a problem?
+Many Internet marketing and content writing agencies, including reputable ones, revolve around beating the algorithm.
+Connecting with an audience and adding value to people have been placed on the back burner.
+What will be your stand when someone resonates with you about something and would benefit from the things you have to say, when leaving no stone unturned to solve a problem?
+You may also know why people-centric content is important for customer engagement.

 But it is well understood that you can’t ignore the algorithm.
 How can you pledge your allegiance to it to leave your audience in the lurch?
 SEO-based content ranks easily, but that does not mean you ignore your readers’ prospects.
 Apart from writing people-centric content, marketers should also be aware of the power of human-centered content.

-A recent study by SEMRush looked closely at 600,000 keyword phrases and how they ranked on Google.
-The result gave a startling revelation that 18% of the sites that ranked in position 20 or higher on Google had no keywords in the text at all.
+A recent study by SEMRush examined 600,000 keyword phrases and their rankings on Google.
+The result was a startling revelation: 18% of sites that ranked in position 20 or higher on Google had no keywords in their text at all.

 Another vital point that crops up is: why are you trying to “beat” the algorithm in the first place?
 Also, keep in mind that creating valuable content will rank you higher on Google and in the minds of your audience as well.
 Understand the fact that audience engagement outranks keywords every single time.
 It leads us to why it’s better to write for people, not search engines.

-It’s crystal clear that content written for Google over people won’t just make your ranking stagnate but actively hurt the loyal human readers.
-We may say, in other words, that the content that ticks every technical box, possible but utterly fails to educate or inspire, will do no miracles for your organic rankings.
+It’s crystal clear that content written for Google over people won’t just stagnate your ranking but actively hurt loyal human readers.
+We may say, in other words, that the content that ticks every technical box but utterly fails to educate or inspire will do no miracles for your organic rankings.

-As a result, people will fail to engage with your content, fail to share it, and fail to interact with your website.
-All of which will see your ranking taking a nosedive.
+As a result, people will fail to engage with your content, share it, or interact with your website.
+All of which will cause your ranking to nosedive.
 To know how to write for human readers—the people and not for the search engines, make sure that your content provides value to your readers.
-Not only the implied value but also the actionable and meaningful value ensures tangible outcomes.
+Not only the implied value but also the actionable and meaningful value ensure tangible outcomes.
+Also, educate yourself on how people-centric content improves brand trust and credibility.

-A new approach to an age-old problem should be provided, or a simplified way may be adopted to achieve the same results.
-And your content will be devoured by your audience, to your utter surprise.
-Hoarding knowledge and advice in the hopes that secrecy will compel conversions later in your business has become a thing of the bygone era.
+A new approach to an age-old problem should be proposed, or a simplified method adopted to achieve the same results.
+And your advantages of creating people-focused content for SEO will be devoured by your audience, to your utter surprise.
+Hoarding knowledge and advice in the hope that secrecy will compel conversions later in your business has become a thing of the past.
 The concept has changed over the years.
-Now the appraisal of a successful business or marketer is measured in terms of the value that is provided to the deserving target groups.
+Now, the appraisal of a successful business or marketer is measured by the value provided to the deserving target groups.

 It would help if you took it from a different perspective.
-Instead of taking free value as giving away information, the process should be viewed by you as developing your reputation as an industry leader.
+Instead of viewing free value as giving away information, you should view the process as developing your reputation as an industry leader.
+Learn also how to create people-centric content that drives conversions.
 Take, for example, the following pieces of content:

 - How do you create content for every stage of the buying funnel?